 This easy flaxseed pudding recipe combines the goodness of flaxseeds with a delightful blend of flavors and textures to create a delicious breakfast or easy snack.

-I love having healthy and easy breakfasts ready to grab in the fridge for a busy morning.
-These gluten-free blackberry muffins and this pudding are staples in my house!
+I love having easy breakfasts ready to grab in the fridge for a busy morning.
+These gluten-free blackberry muffins, coconut date balls, and this pudding are staples in my house!

-Whether you're seeking the perfect breakfast option, a healthy snack, or a guilt-free dessert, flax seed pudding offers a versatile canvas for creativity.
-This recipe uses simple ingredients as its base, letting you get creative by adding your favorite toppings to create a simple but healthy breakfast.
+Whether you're seeking the perfect breakfast option or a guilt-free dessert, flax seed pudding offers a versatile canvas for creativity.
+This recipe uses simple ingredients as its base, letting you get creative by adding your favorite toppings to create a simple but tasty breakfast.

 Jump to: